*This site contains affiliate links. If you purchase through these links, we may receive a small commission at no extra cost to you.

 Briefly stopping in Madrid, we dropped Alicia off at her parents’ apartment.

-We thanked her parents again for their hospitality and pressed them all to come visit us in Switzerland.
+We thanked her parents again for their hospitality and invited them all to come visit us in Switzerland.

 On the way out the door, they gave us a glossy travel brochure for the city of Zaragoza, recommending it as a beautiful place to visit.

-We decided it would be our next destination on the way home through Andorra, a tiny country squished between Spain and France.
+We decided it would be our next destination on the way home through Andorra.

 Alicia walked us to our car to see us off, and we waved as we drove off down her pretty little tree-lined street in Madrid.